ronaldvandenbroek/procedural-world-generation/docs/index.md

 Initially pure Processing was used (till version 4), however with version 5 the switch was made to a Java project using Processing as a library, this was done to increase flexibility by not being limited to the Processing IDE.

-## Setup
-### Libraries
-Version 5 needs 2 external libraries that have to be imported manually:
-- **core.jar** The Processing library
-- **controlP5.jar** The GUI library used together with Processing

-These libraries can be obtained by downloading the latest Processing and installing the controlP5 plugin via the Processing IDE at the following paths respectively (assuming default install locations):
-- \Program Files\processing-3.5.3\core\library\core.jar
-- \User\\%userprofile%\Documents\Processing\libraries\controlP5\library\controlP5.jar

 ## Example Output

 | v3 WorldGen Examples  | Click on image for full size |